macalinao/ian-website/drafts/2017-12-15-the-cryptoeconomics-of-eos-vs-ethereum.md

 Block producers are paid very well for their performance (EOS has an initial 5% annual inflation), and if voted off, they lose access to all block rewards.
 Thus they are highly incentivized to not underperform.

-I'm worried that with only 21 block producers and way more transactions to process compared to ETH, processing will be hella intensive.
-And EOS is based on trusting these block producers.
-Are there real-world equivalents of block producers able to handle the volume?
-If not, just gimme a decent sentence saying it can be done and I don't need to worry.

 ## Conclusion

 Unlike Ethereum's token model, EOS encourages: